 In this article, I want to explore how Christians in healthcare can better care for refugees.
 Even if you do not work in this field, you can still use these 3 suggestions in your life so you can learn to love the refugee like Christ does.

 1. Listen to refugees.

 Refugees’ language barrier isn’t a wall; it is an opportunity.
 Jesus often asks his followers to do the hard thing, and in a doctor’s office or a hospital, the hard thing may involve trying to communicate with someone who speaks a different language.
-Remember, a language barrier doesn’t mean a person is ignorant or unaware; they’re not.
+Remember, a language barrier doesn’t mean a person is ignorant or unaware.
 And a language barrier can serve to show us our own selfishness and thus serve as a means of our own sanctification.